The growth of abelian sections: Introduction

 \begin{example}[$p$-groups with PRG] Highlighting a nice connection, Lubotzky and Martin \cite{2004LM} proved that an arithmetic group has polynomial representation growth if and only if it has the so-called Congruence Subgroup Property (informally, this means that all the finite index subgroups arise from the arithmetic structure of the group).
 This property is own, for example, by $SL_r(\mathbb{Z})$ when $r \geq 3$ (notice that $SL_2(\mathbb{Z})$ does not even have FAb, because of its free subgroups of finite index).
 Let $G:=SL_r(\mathbb{Z})$, and for fixed $p \geq 2$ and every $k \geq 1$ define

-Now $G_1$ has finite index in $G$, and so it has polynomial representation growth from Lemma \ref{3lemRepGSub} (i).
+Now $G_1$ has finite index in $G$, and so it has polynomial representation growth from Lemma \ref{lemRepGSub} (i).
 Moreover, it is not hard to check that $G_1/G_k$ is a $p$-group for every $k \geq 1$.
-It follows (from Proposition \ref{3propReductionRG}, for example) that $(G_1/G_k)_{k \geq 1}$ is a family of $p$-groups with polynomial representation growth. \end{example} \begin{proof}[Proof of Theorem \ref{thKN}] Arguing as in the proof of Proposition \ref{3thRGBAb}, we obtain an inequality of the type
+It follows (from Lemma \ref{propReductionRG}, for example) that $(G_1/G_k)_{k \geq 1}$ is a family of $p$-groups with polynomial representation growth. \end{example} To prove Theorem \ref{thKN}, we need a sharp bound on the number of $d$-generated groups without abelian composition factors.
+We quote \cite[Corollary 13.4]{2011JZP}:

+\begin{theorem}[Jaikin-Zapirain and Pyber] There exists a constant $C$ such that the number of $d$-generated finite groups of order $n$ without abelian composition factors is at most $n^{Cd}$. \end{theorem} It is easy to see that, up to replacing $C$, the same bound is true for the number of $d$-generated finite groups of order at most $n$ without abelian composition factors.